zilch/type-route/docs/api-reference/parameter-definition/param.md

 title: param
 ---

-The `param` object is a collection of parameter definition objects.
-These parameter definition objects are used in `defineRoute` to declare which types of parameters a particular route takes.
+The `param` object is a collection of parameter definitions.
+These parameter definitions are used in `defineRoute` to declare which types of parameters a particular route takes.

 ```tsx
 import { createRouter, defineRoute, param } from "type-route";